100 Good Skills to Put on a Resume [Complete Guide]

 • Goal setting

-A big part of jobs out there involve dealing with customers.
+A lot of the jobs out there involve dealing with customers.

 From customer support representatives to cashiers, customer service skills are a great asset to have in 2024.
 Particularly, that’s because it encompasses a number of other valuable skills, such as: